24 FLOOR, LKF 29, 29 WYNDHAM STREET, CENTRAL, HONG KONG

 Australia’s strong foundations and an effective COVID-19 response position Australia as a preferential location for productive foreign direct investment.

-Australia have a flexible and resilient economy, as well as markets, which help it respond effectively to all manner of disruptions.
+Australia has a flexible and resilient economy, as well as markets, which help it respond effectively to all manner of disruptions.
 Australia's resilience is built on sound governance and strong institutions.
-Australia has a record of global success in major industries, thanks to our strong ties with the world’s major markets.
+Australia has a record of global success in major industries, thanks to it's strong ties with the world’s major markets.

-Here are some of the reasons why you should continue to invest in and do business with Australia.
+Here are some of the reasons why you should continue to invest in and do business with Australia in 2021 and beyond.

 (Source: 2020 www.austrade.gov.au)